zzzprojects/learn-orm/tutorials/ef-core-advanced-topics/tracking-vs-no-tracking.md

         });
 ```

 EF Core supports doing client evaluation in the top-level projection.
 If EF Core materializes an entity instance for client evaluation, it will be tracked.
-In this example, we're passing `FirstName` and `LastName` of author entities to the client method `CombineNames`, EF Core will track the blog instances too.
+In this example, we're passing the `FirstName` and `LastName` of author entities to the client method `CombineNames`, EF Core will track the blog instances too.

 ```csharp
 var author = context.Authors